logzio/logz-docs/_source/user-guide/billing/billing-logs.md

 For those days when your system is overloaded, the data runs thick, and your data usage goes over the daily quota for your plan, we’ve got you covered with On Demand usage.

+### Options that may affect your plan

+Smart retention: If your plan includes smart retention, your invoice will reflect that option.

+Drop filters: Currently, data that is ingested and then dropped with a drop filter is billed at a lower rate.
 ### An example
 <i class="fas fa-info-circle"></i>